chaoexUser/api_en/README.md

 endTime|Query end date，format：2018-04-26|string
 start|The starting point of the query, the default is 1, the maximum is 999|int size|Query amount|int
-status|Order status, unsuccessful = 0, partial transaction = 1, all transactions = 2, withdrawal = 4, all status = 10|int
+status|Order status, created and not dealed = 0, partial dealed = 1, all dealed = 2, withdrawal(including orders all cancled and cancled after partial dealed) = 4, all status = 10, active orders(including order status 0 and status 1) = 11, deafault value is 10|int
 buyOrSell|Buying and selling direction, 0 is all directions, 1 is to buy, 2 is to sell|int
 currencyId|Trade currency id|int
 baseCurrencyId|Base currency id|int